maliprakashdatta/maliprakashdatta/README.md

 -  	<h2>Hello,</h>
 -  <h2> <p bgcolor="skyblue">👋 Hi, I’m Prakash</p></h2>

-<h5>My name is <h4>Mali Prakash Datta</h4> , and I am 34 years old.
+<h5>My name is Mali Prakash Datta, and I am 34 years old.
 I currently reside in Sangli.
 I am passionate about coding, and I enjoy Searching new ideas about programming.
 In terms of my education, I BCA,MCA , and I am particularly interested in Computer Language

 Professionally, I have experience in 1 years .
 I am known for my Innovation:  By leveraging the latest technologies and adopting innovative approaches, we develop cutting-edge solutions that drive business growth and enhance competitiveness., and I am always eager to Focus on Goal.

-In my free time, I like to News Paper reading, and I find joy in driveing .
+In my free time, I like to News Paper reading, and I find joy in driveing . </h5>

-Thank you for taking the time to learn a bit about me! </h5>
+<marquee>Thank you for taking the time to learn a bit about me!</marquee>

 - 🌱 I’m currently learning ..
 - 💞️ I’m looking to collaborate on ....
 - 📫 How to reach me ....